bdaisley/isolateR/README.md

 #:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 #Assign taxonomy
 #:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
-assign_taxonomy(folder="C:/bdaisley/sanger_files/2023_07_06",  # Path should be same as in Step 1 above
+assign_taxonomy(input="C:/bdaisley/sanger_files/2023_07_06/output/abif_fasta2_output_PASS___2023_07_06.csv",  # Output CSV from 'abif_fasta2' in Step 1 above.
+Note: input is a file, not a folder
-                export_csv=TRUE,                               # Exports taxonomic assignment CSV file, needed for input of next step 'make_library' verbose=TRUE,                                  # Toggle messages in R console on/off skip_search=FALSE,                             # FALSE by default.
+                export_csv=TRUE,                                # Exports taxonomic assignment CSV file, needed for input of next step 'make_library' verbose=FALSE,                                  # Toggle messages in R console on/off skip_search=FALSE,                              # FALSE by default.
 If TRUE, skips database searching step (requires presence of output files from previous run) quick_search=TRUE,                              # TRUE for convenience/speed in this example.
 FALSE by default, which performs comprehensive database searching (recommended for confident taxonomy) add_fungi_db=FALSE)                             # Set TRUE if any .ab1 files contain ITS sequences.
 FALSE by default, which only searches against NCBI bacterial 16S rRNA database

 ```